skrifana/youcode_26/README.md

 ##  Extended Impact

-NourishHer goes beyond individual nutrition—it supports families and communities.
+NourishHer goes beyond individual nutrition, by promoting community and mutual wellbeing.

 ###  Inclusive for Families
 - Designed for women living with children